tianocore-docs/SecurityAdvisory/honoring_memory_only_reset_control_and_correct_mor.md

   Pulished <br>

 Reads on having the implementation do the following:
+> **Set Variable may be modified to disalllow deletion of this UEFI variable, and to disallwo a change in its attributes** <br>

 this was not the case in the MOR driver for the last several years.

 **Repro steps:**